SLN-Text-Detection/SLN-Text-Detection/README.md

 ## Download

 <br>
     The COCO-Text was used to train the SLN model for 10 epochs, and then training datasets including COCO-Text, ICDAR 2015, and UCAS-STLData were adopted to fine-tune the model until convergence.
 The SLN model evaluated on the minetto’s dataset used the model fine-tuned on ICDAR 2015.
-BaiduYun.
 <br>

 ## Train